kzabril/GettingCleaningData_CourseProject/README.md

 *   The compressed file with the raw data must be downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 *   The compressed file must be decompressed into the current working directory and the directory structure of the downloaded files needs to be maintained.
 Example: *UCI HAR Dataset/train*, *UCI HAR Dataset/test*.
+*   The working directory must be one level up from "UCI HAR Dataset" directory.
 *   Packages dplyr, stringr, reshape2 are installed.
 *   The script must be downladed from the [Github respository]((https://github.com/kzabril/GettingCleaningData\_CourseProject).
 *   The script must be executed by a user with enough permissions to write to the file system.

 ##Execution
 Execute script run_analysis.R in R.
+Script was tested on a Ubuntu Linux 14.04.3 LTS.

 ##Help and Troubleshooting
 If the file is not being generated, review the directory structure and permissions.
 Refer to section Requirements on this document.
+If an error is raised due to a requirement not met previously, reset working directory to a directory one level up from "UCI HAR Dataset".

+Script was tested on a Ubuntu Linux 14.04.3 LTS.